RyleeBuchert/Sports-Reference-App/README.md

 # Sports-Reference-App
 Repository for Sports Reference's Engineering Internship Prompt

+Required packages:
+- BeatifulSoup
+- pandas

 Utilizing BeautifulSoup's web scraping functionality, this script pulls the MLB data from the application website and converts it into a list of lists.
 Each list entry contains a string version of the data, with whitespace and all html tags removed.
 The built-in 'remove_tags' method is used to remove the specified tags.

-After the raw data list is finished, a dictionary containing win & loss info is created for each team.
+After the raw data list is constructed, a dictionary containing win & loss info is created for each team.

 The form of the results dictionary: